DenaJGibbon/DenaJGibbon/README.md

 #### Publications
 You can access PDFs of all of my publications on my website: https://www.denaclink.com/.

+#### Tutorials
+I am slowly starting to convert my code into tutorials.
+You can access tutorials here: https://www.denaclink.com/post/.

 #### The R code for select publications is available here.